Welcome to The Learning Zone!

 At DESS we are passionate about our whole school inclusive approach, which promotes personalised learning for all children.
 We ensure appropriate, targeted provision is in place for our children, not only to encourage confident and independent learners but also to nurture high self-esteem and perseverance.

-As a school we value our strong partnership with parents and work to create a supportive network where communication allows the child to be at the centre of everything we do.
+As a school we value our strong partnership with parents and work to create a supportive network where effective communication allows our children to be at the centre of everything we do.

 The enhancement and development of positive learning experiences play an important role in enabling our children to fulfill their true potential.
 Therefore, our Learning Zone team link with our teachers to advise on effective strategies, adapting their classrooms and curriculum to cater for the needs of their children.